Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 What Not to Do

 Sabja seeds are safe for most adults in normal amounts.
-But a few situations are worth knowing about.
+A few situations are worth knowing about.

-Young children.
-The gel-coated seeds can be a choking hazard for children under three, particularly if the seeds are not fully hydrated.
+Young children: the gel-coated seeds can be a choking hazard for children under three.
 Older children are fine.

-Pregnancy.
-Sabja seeds are traditionally consumed during pregnancy in South Asia.
-But some sources suggest avoiding large amounts due to possible effects on oestrogen levels and uterine contractions.
+Pregnancy: some sources suggest avoiding large amounts due to possible effects on uterine contractions.
 Occasional consumption from a bottled drink is unlikely to be a concern, but speak to a doctor if you are unsure.

-Blood thinners.
-Sabja seeds may slow blood clotting.
-People on anticoagulant medications like warfarin should keep their intake consistent and check with a doctor before adding them regularly to their diet.
-Sabja seed oil and extracts in particular may have a stronger effect.
+Blood thinners: sabja seeds may slow blood clotting.
+People on anticoagulant medications should keep their intake consistent and check with a doctor.

-IBS and digestive conditions.
-The high fibre content is generally beneficial, but for people with IBS or similar conditions, a sudden increase in fibre can trigger symptoms.
+IBS and digestive conditions: a sudden increase in fibre can trigger symptoms.
 Start with a small amount and increase gradually.
+The basil seeds side effects guide covers all of these in full detail.

 FAQs